 Yes.
-If your balance owed changes, you can rebalance your monthly payment amount at any time.
-Once charges are viewable on your student account (end of July for fall, beginning of January for spring), you may wish to adjust your scheduled monthly payments to avoid over or underpaying.
+If the balance that you owe changes, you can rebalance your monthly payment amount.
+Once charges are viewable on your student account (end of July for fall, beginning of January for spring), you may wish to adjust your scheduled monthly payments to avoid over or under-paying.
 You may also want to make adjustments to your monthly payment amount if there are changes to your financial aid or class schedule.